sadanand-singh/wiki.reckoning.dev/ideas/ideas.md

 # Ideas

-I share all ideas of things I want to build in [this wiki](wiki.reckoning.dev).
+I share all ideas of things I want to build in [this wiki](https://wiki.reckoning.dev).

-I try to give my full attention to any ideas I am working on.

 ![](https://i.imgur.com/CXLG4IY.jpg)